PrefectHQ/prefect/docs/concepts/results.md

 assert result == 2
 ```

-When working with flow and task states, the result can be retreived with the `State.result()` method:
+When working with flow and task states, the result can be retrieved with the `State.result()` method:

 ```python
 from prefect import flow, task